alexharri/website/posts/canvas-to-ascii.md

 ..::!!!!!!!!!!!!!!
 ```

-Our problem is that the directional crunch is too local -- it isn't reaching the middle components of the sampling vector.
-Even if both of the top external samples are light, it only affects the uppermost components:
+But we just see `!` changing to `:`

 <InteractiveVector6D
-  samplingVector={[0.3, 0.3, 0.3, 0.3, 0.3, 0.3]}
-  externalVector={[0.8, 0.8, 0.3, 0.3, 0.3, 0.3]}
+  samplingVector={[0.2, 0.2, 0.2, 0.2, 0.2, 0.2]}
+  externalVector={[0.4, 0.35, 0.2, 0.2, 0.2, 0.2]}
   vary="directional_exponent"
   showCharacterPick
-  exclude="|v"
 />

-But because the lightness of the four bottom components is retained, we don't get to `.`, just `:`.
+This happens because the directional crunch doesn't reach far enough into our sampling vector.
+The light upper values in the external vector _do_ push the upper values of the sampling vector down, but because the lightness of the four bottom components is retained, we don't get to `.` -- just `:`.

 ### Wider directional crunch